postcss/postcss-plugin-boilerplate/README.md

 8. Add options descriptions if your plugin has them.

-9. Fill `CHANGELOG.md` with initial version and release it to npm.
+9. Fill `CHANGELOG.md` with initial version.

+10. Release by calling `npx clean-publish`
+    (this tool will remove development configs from `package.json`).

-10. Fork [PostCSS](https://github.com/postcss/postcss), add your plugin to the [Plugins list](https://github.com/postcss/postcss/blob/master/docs/plugins.md) and send a pull request.
+11. Fork [PostCSS](https://github.com/postcss/postcss), add your plugin to the [Plugins list](https://github.com/postcss/postcss/blob/master/docs/plugins.md) and send a pull request.